collectiveaccess/ProvidenceDocs/_source/providenceConfiguration/mainConfiguration/browse.rst

 .. csv-table::
    :widths: auto
    :header-rows: 1
-   :file: ../../_static/csv/configuration_browse_conf_supported_facets_table.csv
+   :file: configuration_browse_conf_supported_facets_table.csv

 For all types of facets the following configuration keys are defined:

 .. csv-table::
    :widths: auto
    :header-rows: 1
-   :file: ../../_static/csv/browse3.csv
+   :file: browse3.csv

 For facets of type **authority** these additional keys are defined:

 .. csv-table::
    :widths: auto
    :header-rows: 1
-   :file: ../../_static/csv/browse4.csv
+   :file: browse4.csv

 For facets of type **field** these additional keys are defined:

 .. csv-table::
    :widths: auto
    :header-rows: 1
-   :file: ../../_static/csv/browse5.csv
+   :file: browse5.csv

 For facets of type **fieldList** these additional keys are defined:

 .. csv-table::
    :widths: auto
    :header-rows: 1
-   :file: ../../_static/csv/browse6.csv
+   :file: browse6.csv

 For facets of type **normalizedDates** these additional keys are defined:

 .. csv-table::
    :widths: auto
    :header-rows: 1
-   :file: ../../_static/csv/configuration_browse_conf_normalizedDates_table.csv
+   :file: configuration_browse_conf_normalizedDates_table.csv

 For facets of type **attribute** these additional keys are defined:

 .. csv-table::
    :widths: auto
    :header-rows: 1
-   :file: ../../_static/csv/browse8.csv
+   :file: browse8.csv

 For facets of type **label** these additional keys are defined:

 .. csv-table::
    :widths: auto
    :header-rows: 1
-   :file: ../../_static/csv/browse9.csv
+   :file: browse9.csv

 For facets of type **has** these additional keys are defined:

 .. csv-table::
    :widths: auto
    :header-rows: 1
-   :file: ../../_static/csv/browse10.csv
+   :file: browse10.csv

 For facets of type **dupeidno** these additional keys are defined:

 .. csv-table::
    :widths: auto
    :header-rows: 1
-   :file: ../../_static/csv/configuration_browse_conf_dupeidno_table.csv
+   :file: configuration_browse_conf_dupeidno_table.csv

 For facets of type **location** these additional keys are defined:

 .. csv-table::
    :widths: auto
    :header-rows: 1
-   :file: ../../_static/csv/configuration_browse_conf_locations_table.csv
+   :file: configuration_browse_conf_locations_table.csv

 For facets of type **violations** these additional keys are defined: